 Negotiation Potential |

 Be aware that many aspects of the realtor's fee structure are negotiable.
 If any fees appear disproportionately high, discuss these with your realtor to negotiate more equitable terms.
-A realtor's openness to negotiation can be indicative of their commitment to serving the client's best interests. |
+A realtor's openness to negotiation can indicate their commitment to serving the client's best interests. |

 Hidden Costs |